lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :mvn-goals: The maven goals to perform for the build.
         (default: clean install)
     :mvn-opts: Sets MAVEN_OPTS to start up the JVM running Maven. (default: '')
-    :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
+    :mvn-params: Parameters to pass to the mvn CLI. (default: '')
     :mvn-version: Version of maven to use. (default: mvn35)
     :nexus-iq-namespace: Insert a namespace to project AppID for projects that share a Nexus IQ system to avoid project name collision.
 We recommend inserting a trailing - dash if using this parameter.
         For example 'odl-'. (default: '')
-    :nexus-iq-stage: Stage the policy evaluation will be run against on the Nexus IQ Server. (default: 'build')
+    :nexus-iq-stage: Sets the **stage** which the policy evaluation will run against on the Nexus IQ Server. (default: 'build')
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)